rickb777/where/README.md

 These can range from the very simplest no-op to complex nested trees of **AND** and **OR** conditions.

-In the naive approach, strings can be concatenated to construct lists of expression that are AND-ed together.
+In the naive approach, strings can be concatenated to construct lists of SQL expression that are AND-ed together.
 However, mixing AND with OR makes things much more difficult.
 So this package does the work for you.